hyperledger/fabric-sdk-java/README.md

 #Basic Troubleshooting
 **identity or token do not match**

 Keep in mind that you can perform the enrollment process with the membership services server only once, as the enrollmentSecret is a one-time-use password.
-If you have performed a user registration/enrollment with the membership services and subsequently deleted the crypto tokens stored on the client side, the next time you try to enroll, errors similar to the ones below will be seen.
+If you have performed a FSUser registration/enrollment with the membership services and subsequently deleted the crypto tokens stored on the client side, the next time you try to enroll, errors similar to the ones below will be seen.

 ``Error: identity or token do not match``

-``Error: user is already registered``
+``Error: FSUser is already registered``

 To address this, remove any stored crypto material from the CA server by following the instructions <a href="https://github.com/hyperledger/fabric/blob/master/docs/Setup/Chaincode-setup.md#removing-temporary-files-when-security-is-enabled">here</a> which typically involves deleting the /var/hyperledger/production directory and restarting the membership services.
 You will also need to remove any of the crypto tokens stored on the client side by deleting the KeyValStore .
-That KeyValStore is configurable and is set to ${user.home}/test.properties within the unit tests.
+That KeyValStore is configurable and is set to ${FSUser.home}/test.properties within the unit tests.

 When running the unit tests, you will always need to clean the membership services database, and delete the KeyValStore file, otherwise the unit tests will fail.